Kornhaas/Brick_Manager/README.md

-# LEGO Scanner
+# Brick Manager

-LEGO Scanner is a Flask-based web application designed to help users manage LEGO parts and sets.
+Brick Manager is a Flask-based web application designed to help users manage Brick parts and sets.
 This application allows users to manually enter parts, look up part details, search for parts by set number, and print labels.
 It leverages the Rebrickable API to fetch part details and uses a SQLite database to manage categories locally, helping to avoid hitting API rate limits.

 ## Table of Contents